Advantages of having a project manager

 - ability to think strategically and understand the project objectives

-- ability to manage change and minimise disruption if unexpected circumstance arise
+- ability to manage change and minimise disruption if unexpected circumstances arise

 - ability to work within often conflicting constraints such as time, quality and cost